Soltan Hossein Mirza Jalal ed-Dowleh: Role in the Constitutional Revolution

 Jalal ed-Dowleh became a vocal supporter of the Persian Constitutional Revolution (1905–1911).
 He joined the “Assembly of Princes,” which advocated for constitutionalism.
 However, British and Russian sources accused him of conspiring against Mohammad Ali Shah, seeking to dethrone him, and positioning Zell-e Soltan as regent.

 In 1326 AH (1908 CE), Mohammad Ali Shah summoned him along with other Qajar princes.
 Despite assurances of safety, Jalal ed-Dowleh was arrested, imprisoned in Bagh-e Shah, and later exiled to Firouzkuh.
 Following the shelling of the Iranian Parliament (National Consultative Assembly), his house was looted, and he was exiled to Europe.

 While in Paris, he joined the “Society of Iranians in Paris,” opposing Mohammad Ali Shah’s autocratic rule and advocating for freedom in Iran.

-Later Years and Death
+Later years and death

-Jalal ed-Dowleh returned to Iran in 1328 AH (1910 CE) and accepted governorship of Kerman in 1329 AH (1911 CE).
+Jalal ed-Dowleh returned to Iran in 1328 AH (1910 CE) and accepted the governorship of Kerman in 1329 AH (1911 CE).
 However, little is known about his later life.
 He died on 12 Safar 1332 AH (January 1914) during a hunting trip, reportedly from kidney colic.
 He was buried in the mausoleum of Naser al-Din Shah at the Shah Abdol-Azim Shrine in Rey.

 Part of his wealth, including lands in Jalaliyeh (north of old Tehran, now central Tehran), was later acquired to establish the University of Tehran.